polymonster/pmtech/readme.md

 - Visit the [wiki](https://github.com/polymonster/pmtech/wiki) for more information.

 **Usage**
-- Take a look at the getting started [Building](https://github.com/polymonster/pmtech/wiki/Building) instructions.
+- Take a look at the [Building](https://github.com/polymonster/pmtech/wiki/Building) instructions to get started.
 - All features in pmtech are demonstarted and unit tested through [examples](https://github.com/polymonster/pmtech/wiki/Examples).

 **Media**